AMWA-TV/bcp-003/best-practice-secure-comms.md

 - NMOS Specifications typically define the allowed payloads using JSON Schema
   - This includes, for example, checking string inputs with regexps.
 - Servers SHOULD check requests are not too large (HTTP response 413)
-- See OWAST's [REST Security][OWASP-REST] page for advice on appropriate codes.
+- See OWASP's [REST Security][OWASP-REST] page for advice on appropriate codes.

 Servers SHOULD log invalid requests, to help check for broken/malicious clients.